MaxVonKnobloch/insuranceDataGraph/README.md

 # insuranceDataGraph
 Contains R package with REST endpoints

-Erros that occur directly after installing and loading the package, restarting the session (.rs.restartR()) should help
+In case an error occurs directly after installing and loading the package, restarting the session (.rs.restartR()) should help.

 To run the swagger and make the endpoints accessible, run the method createAPI().